 Changes in longitude or latitude of less than one second do not require a new aeronautical study with an FAA determination.
 See In the Matter of Streamlining the Commission’s Antenna Structure Clearance Procedure, Report and Order, WT Docket No. 95-5, 11 FCC Rcd 4272, 4287, ¶ 35 (1995).
 Consequently, a replacement tower located less than one second longitude and latitude from an existing tower is considered to be at the same location.
 However, any change of one foot or more in tower height requires a new FAA Determination of No Hazard.

+An antenna structure that meets the criteria for a Replacement Antenna Structure Registration or for a Temporary Antenna Structure Registration does not require environmental notice.
+An antenna structure that does not meet the criteria for a Replacement Antenna Structure Registration or a Temporary Antenna Structure Registration, including any antenna structure that requires an Environmental Assessment (EA), is considered a New Antenna Structure Registration (NE).

+EX = Extension of a Temporary Antenna Structure Registration.
+Enter EX to file a request for waiver to extend beyond 60 days the deployment of a temporary antenna structure that was registered under the TE purpose code and exempted from environmental notification pursuant to 47 C.F.R. § 17.4(c)(1)(vii).
+Enter the seven-digit antenna structure registration number in Item 2A.
+Enter the date the antenna structure was constructed in Item 2C.
+Applicants submitting an extension request should answer ‘Y’ to Item 45 and attach appropriate justification.
+Applicants may request only a single extension in connection with a particular structure, and the requested extension may be for no more than 60 additional days.
+To support the request, applicants must provide documentation showing that the need to keep the exempted temporary structure in place beyond the initial 60 days is due to changed circumstances or information that emerged after the exempted temporary structure was deployed.

 MD = Modification of Registered Antenna Structure.
 Enter MD in the brackets to indicate that this is an application to change antenna structure information for a structure, which has already been registered with the Commission.
 Enter the seven-digit antenna structure registration number in Item 2A.
 Enter the date the antenna structure was constructed in Item 2C.
 A modification can be filed only if the antenna structure is constructed (i.e., you have previously filed a notification of construction).
 A modification may require environmental notice.
 See instructions for Item 47.

 CA = Cancel Registration.
 Enter CA in the brackets to cancel your registered, but not constructed, (project abandoned) antenna structure.
 Provide the seven-digit antenna structure registration number in Item 2A or, if you are canceling multiple registrations for unconstructed antenna structures, provide the antenna structure registration numbers on FCC Form 854, Schedule A. You may only cancel a registration for an antenna structure that has not been constructed.
 Canceling a registration does not require environmental notice.